Measure 110: The Drug Addiction Treatment & Recovery Act

 In November 2020, Oregon made history by voting overwhelmingly in favor of Measure 110, the Drug Addiction Treatment & Recovery Act.
 The new law decriminalizes personal possession of small amounts of all drugs, while expanding access to addiction treatment and other health services.
 The law offers an innovative solution to help Oregonians and their families now, at a time when Oregon’s addiction crisis is growing at an alarming rate.

 This new law comes at a critical time; our state’s lack of addiction recovery services is destroying lives and exacerbating many of our state’s most pressing problems, like houselessness.
-The pandemic has only made things worse; nearly 40% more Oregonians died of opioid overdoses in 2020 than in 2019 while deaths from stimulants grew 21%, according to Oregon State Medical Examiner data.
+Drug overdose deaths rose nearly 30 percent in 2020 alone to a record 93,000, according to the CDC.
+That’s the largest single-year increase ever recorded.

 Oregon Health Justice Recovery Alliance